NVISOsecurity/ee-outliers/documentation/INSTALL.md

 ee-outliers makes use of a single configuration file, in which both technical parameters (such as connectivity with your Elasticsearch cluster, logging, etc.) are defined as well as the detection use cases.

 An example configuration file with all required configuration sections and parameters, along with an explanation, can be found in [`defaults/outliers.conf`](../defaults/outliers.conf).
 We recommend starting from this file when running ee-outliers yourself.
+Note that all configuration parameters are listed [here](CONFIG_PARAMETERS.md).
-Continue reading for all the details on how to define your own outlier detection use cases.
+Go to the page [Building detection use cases](CONFIG_OUTLIERS.md) if you would like to know how to define your own outlier detection use cases.

 ## Running in interactive mode
 In this mode, ee-outliers will run once and finish.
 This is the ideal run mode to use when testing ee-outliers straight from the command line.